 I became interested in genetics after attending a division seminar for the first time.
 The talk featured the discovery of a new gene and a novel mechanism for causing disease.
 I found it incredibly interesting but never dreamed of working in medical genetics as a doctor.
 However, I was working in an institute that focused on genetics research.
 One day, while looking for jobs, I saw a position advertised for clinical training in medical genetics.
 "That's it!"
 I remember thinking to myself.
 "That's what I want to do.”
 I was fortunate enough to get that job and start my career in a growing field of medical care that many find uniquely rewarding.

 I'm co-editor of the American Journal of Medical Genetics, a journal focused on medical genetics.
-I'm also the current Chair of the American Board of Medical Genetics and Genomics.
+I'm also a past Chair of the American Board of Medical Genetics and Genomics.

 When I’m not working, I like to be outdoors.
 Growing up in Australia taught me to love nature.